CommuniCityProject/communicity_toolbox/docs/installation.md

 This guide shows how to manually install the Toolbox and its requirements as a Python package.

 Requirements:
+- Git
 - Python [3.9 - 3.10]
-- Optional for GPU support: CUDA >=10.1
+- Optional GPU support: CUDA >=10.1

 1. Clone the repository and navigate to the project directory